-We’ve already addressed the gender gap issue in this article (internal link but opens a new tab so you can read it later) – perhaps worth a look.
+We’ve already addressed the gender gap issue in this article – perhaps worth a look.

 Starcraft 2 is a real-time strategy game.
 Here completely different motion sequences come into play than in 3D shooters.
 The situation is even different in sports games.
-The only comparable movement is clicking the mouse button as soon as a certain trigger (e.g., visual stimulus) is active.
+The only comparable movement is clicking the mouse button when a certain trigger (e.g., visual stimulus) is active.
 Besides, a movement immediately changes in its execution in the respective genre.

 In Starcraft 2, for example, it is sufficient to quickly click on a unit by clicking on any pixel of the unit.
 In a shooter, the crosshair does not have to be placed anywhere on the opponent but inside the hitbox and there on the head if possible.

-In sports games, it is important to press in time and let go (e.g., header in FIFA).
+In sports games, it is essential to press in time and let go (e.g., header in FIFA).
 So again, a completely different motion sequence.

 Today’s video games are very complex, very fast, and individual games can run millions of times differently.
 If you compare an old game like Tetris with a current game like Valorant, it quickly becomes clear that the experience factor plays an increasingly important role.
 Of course, an 18-year-old can have more experience in a game than a 35-year-old, but experience also comes from insights outside the game.